Philinoidea

 Philinoidea is a taxonomic superfamily of sea slugs, specifically headshield slugs, marine gastropod mollusks in the order Cephalaspidea.

 Anatomy

-The species in the Superfamily Philinoidea are generally small animals, and have no shell or gills.
+The species in the Superfamily Philinoidea are generally small animals that have an internal or external shell, and a covered gill.
 Unlike some related forms, the visceral mass is not sharply set off from the rest of the body.

 Taxonomy

 According to the latest taxonomy, the following families are recognised in the Superfamily Philinoidea: